PunishedAlexander/arma3loadremover/README.md

-# aWhat does this do?
+# What does this do?

 Removes loading times for ArmA 3.